-The Condominium Act, 1998, as amended in 2015 by the Protecting Condominium Owners Act (the "Act") governs the ownership of both residential and non-residential condominiums in Ontario.
-This booklet is designed for the residential unit owner.
+The Condominium Act, 1998, as amended in 2015 by the Protecting Condominium Owners Act (the "Act") governs the ownership of both residential and nonresidential condominiums in Ontario.
+This booklet contains information that applies to both; however, it is focused on the residential unit owner.